imqueue/templates/README.md

-# Templates for IMQ-CLI
+# Templates for @imqueue/cli

-Templates are used by IMQ-CLI to create service boilerplate packages.
+Templates are used by `@imqueue/cli` module to create service boilerplate packages.

 ## License